drupalprojects/password_policy/README.md

 **Architecture**

--  Password Policy provides a plugin manager that defines an interface for constraints and the constraint's policies
+-  Password policy provides a plugin manager that defines an interface for constraints and the constraint's policies
 -  Policies are implemented as permissions and enforced on the user form
 -  Password expiration implements an event subscriber and forces a user to his/her user form upon expiration
 -  Password time-based expiration leverages cron for tagging accounts as expired